tfrengler/CFSelenium/README.md

 **USAGE:**

 I was encouraged to share this framework here on GitHub by my colleagues.
 As it stands the framework is provided "as is" and will not be extended according to feedback.
 It's public mostly for educational/curiosty reasons, so that anyone else who might want to see how Coldfusion and Selenium working together could be achieved and realized as a fully fledged framework.
-It's built completely towards my company's way - and mine, as the chief architect - of working and is not meant to be easy for others to implement and use.
-That was the original intention when I put it on GitHub, but as time went on, it became clear that it was practically impossible to keep developing it for our use while not locking it down or restricting it for the public.
+It's built completely towards my company's way - and mine, as the chief architect - of working and it was never meant to be easy for others to implement and use.
+Although easy of use was the original intention when I put it on GitHub, as time went on, it became clear that it was practically impossible to keep developing it for our use while not locking it down or restricting it for the public.

 **REQUIREMENTS**

-Lucee 5+
+Lucee 5+ | Our company moved from ACF to Lucee a while ago, and since then I have started making use of Lucee-only code.
+Apologies for any ACF-users out there.
-Supports the use of Mark Mandel's **Javaloader**, although with the move to Lucee-only it's likely to be removed.
+Supports the use of Mark Mandel's **Javaloader**, although with the move to Lucee-only it might get deprecated or removed.

 **BASIC USAGE**